 In the Drawing and dining rooms you will find bespoke ‘Hindoostan’ wallpaper designed in Paris depicting scenes of rural India from days gone by.
 It has to be one of the most beautiful colonial hotels in India.

 Not only one of the best heritage hotels in India, the Taj Mahal Palace Hotel, is possibly one of the best, most iconic hotels in India.
 It was commissioned by Jamsehdji Tata and opened its doors to guests on 16 December 1903 as the Taj Mahal Hotel.
 Its ornate style is described as ‘saracenic revival architecture’ and the building is evocative of a Rajput Palace.

 Enviably located overlooking the epochal Gateway of India and the Arabian Sea, the Palace wing of the hotel exudes old world glamour and charm.
-Full of stunning British colonial furniture this stunning hotel has to be seen to be believed.
+Full of beautiful British colonial furniture this stunning hotel has to be seen to be believed.